Linaro/website/_posts/current/blog/2020-05-18-the-kisscache-caching-server.md

 KissCache access can be restricted to a given network.
 Only IPs from a specific subnet would be able to fetch resources while the web interface will remain visible to anyone.

 ### Contact

 KissCache is licenced under the MIT licence.

 The source code is available on [GitLab](https://git.lavasoftware.org/ivoire/kisscache).
 Feel free to create an issue or to send a merge request.

-### Engineering Update ‘Extras’

-Linaro members that are interested in deploying KissCache should feel free to contact Linaro.Engineering Update ‘Extras’